-Located just East Of Rosemary Beach on Highway 98 at Inlet Beach.
+Located just east Of Rosemary Beach on Highway 98 at Inlet Beach.
 Camp Helen State Park is a unique geologic landform surrounded on three sides by the Gulf of Mexico, Lake Powell, and Phillips Inlet.
 Offers a an environment rich in natural resources with natural communities ranging from the dynamic beach and dune communities along the Gulf, through maritime hammock and freshwater wetlands, to sand pine scrub community along the lake.

 Deer Lake State Park

-Located on Scenic 30A just East of Seagrove Beach.
+Located on Scenic 30A just east of Seagrove Beach.

 Deer Lake State Park consists of 1/2 mile of beach front located on the Gulf of Mexico, and a freshwater coastal dune lake nestled among high dunes of which the park was named.
 Made up of a diverse coastal habitat of southern magnolias, golden asters, woody goldenrod, and scrub oaks.
 The park has 1500 acres of pine uplands, which are home to many unique plants such as myrtle leaves, holley, Curtiss, sand grass, and pitcher plants.

-Eden State Gardens
+Eden Gardens State Park

 P.O.
 Box 26 Point, Washington, FL 32454, (850) 231-4214

 Moss-draped live oaks, which predate the Wesley Company, dominate the lawns.
 Camellias and azaleas offer colorful accents to the scene from October through May; enjoy the peak bloom around mid- March.
-Virtual Tour

 The site was the hub of the Wesley Lumber Company, one of the many businesses involved in timbering the forests of the Florida Gulf coast from the 1890s until after World War I. Company holdings included a saw mill, planer mill and dry kiln.
 A dock extended into Tucker Bayou to facilitate the loading of lumber onto barges for shipment.
 The lumber was barged west to Pensacola, then shipped to northern and western states, Europe and parts of South America.
 The men who worked for the Wesleys lived with their families in about 20 company-owned houses.
 A company commissary served their needs.
 Wesley build his own residence near the mill in 1897, and members of the family lived there until 1953.